spolozova/Brain-games/README.md

 [example brain prime](https://asciinema.org/a/382346)

 ### Brain-progression
-Gamer shuld finde what number is missing in given progression.
+Gamer shuld find what number is missing in given progression.
 ```
 $ brain-progression
 ```